vimalmenon/ai/README.md

 <br/>

 ## To Do
-- [ ] Add tools to upload to database
-- [ ] Add tools to search web
 - [x] Add isort
 - [x] Add tools to save to make notes
 - [x] Set up env